memaxwelll/KarliMonet/README.md

 Keep in mind that cachemonet reloaded not only has original GIFs, but it will also include CacheMonetReloaded's GIFs too

 But for now, a demo with only the original ones

+pssssst:
+I haven't been working on this project, the latest update to this repository was me just changing the date of release.
+Today, i took a look at the code and just the immediate wonder of what the hell i was going rolled in.
+This code is probably the worst website code i've ever seen.

+I'm remaking it completley